-As families across the globe prepare for the madness that are the Christmas celebrations, there is at least one woman who is having absolutely no part in the whole thing.
+As families across the globe prepare for the madness that are the Christmas celebrations, there is one woman who isn’t engaging.
 Melanie Daly, from London, on the joys of spending Christmas alone…

 The official time stress levels reach their peak on Christmas Day is 12.56pm.
 I will have a minute’s respectful silence for all those feverishly boiling and basting, trying not to lose their Prosecco-tweaked temper at the relatives standing in the way of the dishwasher as they offer: ‘How can we help?’

 Personally, I will be spending Christmas entirely, blissfully alone.

 I regard the feast day as an opportunity to indulge myself royally in ‘heavenly peace’